La La Anthony Rocks A Sexy Leotard & Thigh High Boots

 La La Anthony is never shy when it comes to showing off her enviable body to its best advantage.
 That was particularly true on October 17 when Kim Kardashian’s BFF leaned against a full-length mirror as a photographer took a shot of the diva that had social media fans seeing double.

-Her leotard — which was dubbed a bodysuit in La La’s Instagram caption of her most recent upload — was all white except for a black strip featuring white lettering stating LANY that trailed down one arm.
+Her bodysuit was all white except for a black strip with white lettering that spelled LANY down one arm.
 As she pointed out in the upload, the branded garment came from La La’s own collection.

 Accentuating the Power star’s shapely legs, the actress wore colorful boots rocking a harlequin pattern made of a holographic print.
 To say these boots stood out would be an understatement.
-Meanwhile, La La’s upper thighs seemed to be swathed in nude-colored tights.

 Her luxurious hair, parted in the middle, cascaded down the front of her leotard and past her chest on one side.
 The rest of her long locks fell out of sight behind her luscious body.
 She wore a full face of makeup, including darkened brows, smoky shadow, black liner and mascara, and nude lipstick.
 Her hands — one of which was up and leaned on the mirror while the other was leaned on her partially bent knee — rocked a lovely French manicure.